Skip to main content

 1. On the client side, add a subscriber to this new topic 2

-const result = await topicClient.subscribe(cacheName, 'topic 2', {
+const result = await topicClient.subscribe(cacheName, 'test-topic', {

 onError: () => {